ahogue1/RoR-coding-challenge/README.md

 ## BannerPerson#Show Tables

-The Simple view and Extended view are seperate tables that are shown/hidden with a javascript fundtion found in `application.js`
+The Simple view and Extended view are separate tables that are shown/hidden with a javascript function found in `application.js`

 ![image](https://user-images.githubusercontent.com/31170111/59396927-a4de5100-8d3f-11e9-95eb-def25f098256.png)